 Have you had a scar that had started to rise above your skin?
-Where the skin beneath the scar seemed to produce so much collagen that it started to bloat?
-I never know the difference between hypertrophic and keloid scars, because they look so similar, however these are indeed different types of scars.
+Where skin beneath the scar seems to produce so much collagen that it started to bloat?
+I never know the difference between hypertrophic and keloid scars, because they look so similar, however, these are indeed different types of scars.

 Though they have similarities, hypertrophic and keloids are different.
-Hypertrophic scar is where the scar rises because the skin produces excessive amounts of collagen but they do not rise as much as keloid scars.
+A hypertrophic scar is where the scar rises because the skin produces excessive amounts of collagen but they do not rise as much as keloid scars.
 Hypertrophic scars are usually caused by body piercings, burns, cuts, and pimples.

 On the other hand, keloid scars occur right after an injury heals.
 Though keloid scars are not going to occur in all injuries, the growth of the scarred tissue can be larger than the injury area.